Deterministic Policy Gradient for Reinforcement Learning with Continuous Time and State: Abstract

 \section{Abstract}

+The theory of continuous-time reinforcement learning (RL) has progressed rapidly in recent years.
+While the ultimate objective of RL is typically to learn deterministic control policies, most existing continuous-time RL methods rely on stochastic policies.
+Such approaches often require sampling actions at very high frequencies, and involve computationally expensive expectations over continuous action spaces, resulting in high-variance gradient estimates and slow convergence.

-The theory of discrete-time reinforcement learning (RL) has advanced rapidly over the past decades.
-Although primarily designed for discrete environments, many real-world RL applications are inherently continuous and complex.
-A major challenge in extending discrete-time algorithms to continuous-time settings is their sensitivity to time discretization, often leading to poor stability and slow convergence.
-In this paper, we investigate deterministic policy gradient methods for continuous-time RL.
-We derive a continuous-time policy gradient formula based on an analogue of the advantage function and establish its martingale characterization.
-This theoretical foundation leads to our proposed algorithm, CT-DDPG, which enables stable learning with deterministic policies in continuous-time environments.
-Numerical experiments show that the proposed CT-DDPG algorithm offers improved stability and faster convergence compared to existing discrete-time and continuous-time methods, across a wide range of control tasks with varying time discretizations and noise levels.
+In this paper, we introduce and develop deterministic policy gradient (DPG) methods for continuous-time RL.
+We derive a continuous-time policy gradient formula expressed as the expected gradient of an advantage rate function and establish a martingale characterization for both the value function and the advantage rate.
+These theoretical results provide tractable estimators for deterministic policy gradients in continuous-time RL.
+Building on this foundation, we propose a model-free continuous-time Deep Deterministic Policy Gradient (CT-DDPG) algorithm that enables stable learning for general reinforcement learning problems with continuous time-and-state.
+Numerical experiments show that CT-DDPG achieves superior stability and faster convergence compared to existing stochastic-policy methods, across a wide range of learning tasks with varying time discretizations and noise levels.